 Q&A for Circulators

-Question: What if the prospective petition sheet and the text get separated?
+Q: What if the prospective petition sheet and the text get separated?

-Answer: If the signature sheet and the text become separated after the signatures have been collected but before submission to the Elections Division, the chief petitioner has to provide a notarized statement signed by each circulator attesting that at no time during the circulation process were the signature sheets separated from the text of the prospective sponsorship petition.
+Answer: If the signature sheet and the text become separated after the signatures have been collected but before submission to the Elections Division, the chief petitioner must provide a notarized statement signed by each circulator attesting that at no time during the circulation process were the signature sheets separated from the text of the prospective sponsorship petition.
 Or, they may begin the process again.

 Q: What if someone signs the petition sheet after the circulator has signed and dated it?